 We strongly encourage all eligible household members to get the annual Flu vaccine early in the season.
-Other important prevention measures include hand washing, covering your cough and coughing into your elbow (not your hand), avoiding other people that are sick and of course staying home if sick.
+Other important preventative measures include hand washing, coughing into your elbow (not your hand), covering your cough, avoiding other people that are sick, and of course, staying home when sick.

 Antibiotics do not treat the Flu.
 Consult with your healthcare provider for treatment of symptoms.
-Please contact the health team at health@ngfs.org so that we may guide your return to school as quickly and safely as possible.
+Please contact the School Nurse at health@ngfs.org so that we may guide your child's return to school as quickly and safely as possible.